Knight21024/ps-psql-load/README.md

 # ps-psql-load

-## PowerShell PostgreSQL Load script
+## PowerShell PostgreSQL Load Script

     This is a simple PowerShell script that generates load on a PostgresSQL database.
     It was tested against verion 9.5 of enterprisedb.com's PostgreSQL running locally.